greentfrapp/project-asimov/guide_fairness.md

 Well-calibration <dt-cite cite="kleinberg2016inherent"></dt-cite> is a stricter form of calibration, with the added condition where the chance of being actually positive is equal to the score.

 <p class="box-blue">
   For our fat pet predictor to be well-calibrated, the predicted fatness score has to be equal to the probability of actually being fat.
-For example, if a cat and a dog are both assigned the a score of 0.8, they should both have an 80% chance of being actually fat..
+For example, if a cat and a dog are both assigned the a score of 0.8, they should both have an 80% chance of being actually fat.
 </p>

 #### Fairness Through Awareness <dt-cite cite="dwork2012fairness"></dt-cite>